 Patrick obtained his undergraduate degree in social work at California State University in Sacramento.
 Areas of support include individuals with disabilities, the LGBTQ+ community, and those who are struggling to meet their basic needs.
-Patrick is passionate about understanding students’ life experiences and supporting them in overcoming challenges towards success.
+Patrick is passionate about understanding students' life experiences and supporting them in overcoming challenges toward success.
 Patrick currently attends graduate school at Walden University as well as Sacramento City College to finish his sociology degree.
-He aspires to continue to work with college students towards graduation goals.
+He aspires to continue to work with college students toward graduation goals.
 In his spare time, Patrick enjoys both tabletop and computer gaming, as well as going to the movies.

 Yama Sultani, Intern

 Hello!
 My name is Yama Sultani and I am a Mental Health Intern at Folsom Lake College.
 Currently, I am in my third year as a doctoral clinical psychology student at California Northstate University.
-I grew up in Elk Grove, CA and relocated to Folsom a few years ago.
+I grew up in Elk Grove, CA, and relocated to Folsom a few years ago.
 A couple of fun facts about me, I have a three-year-old Shih Tzu named Aryo, and I am an avid Sacramento Kings Fan.

 Demond Washington, Intern